 The five-year Treasury maturity is important.
-The difference between 30-year and five-year Treasury note yields gives the slope of the yield curve.
-Exchange-traded funds such as the iShares Core Total U.S. Bond Market ETF (AGG) and the Vanguard Total Bond Market ETF (BND) have holdings in five-year Treasury notes along with the iShares 3-7 Year Treasury Bond (IEI).
+The difference between 30-year and five-year Treasury note (or T-note) yields gives the slope of the yield curve.
+The U.S. Department of the Treasury holds auctions of five-year T-notes every month.

-Like the lower bid-to-cover ratio, market demand also fell.
-Fundamental market demand, which includes bids from direct and indirect bidders, formed 62.1% of the accepted competitive bids, down from 68.4% at May’s auction.
+Fundamental market demand, which includes bids from direct and indirect bidders, rose from 62.2% of the accepted competitive bids in January to 77.3% in February’s auction.

-Indirect bidders, a category that includes foreign central banks, accounted for 56.6% of the accepted bids, down from 58.5% in May.
-Meanwhile, the percentage of direct bids fell to 5.6% in June from ~10% month-over-month.
-Direct bids include bids from domestic money managers—for example, Invesco (IVZ) and Wells Fargo (WFC).
+Indirect bidders, a category that includes foreign central banks, accounted for 67.3% of the accepted bids in February, up from 53.5% in January.
+Meanwhile, the percentage of direct bids rose to 10.0% in February from 8.6% in January.
+Direct bids include bids from domestic money managers such as Invesco (IVZ) and Wells Fargo (WFC).

-Due to the lower market demand, primary dealers such as Credit Suisse (CS), among others, had to take down a higher quantum of the auction.
-The takedown was 37.9% of competitive accepted bids, up from 31.6% at May’s auction.
+Due to a rise in market demand, primary dealers such as Credit Suisse (CS), Morgan Stanley (MS), and others, had to take down a smaller quantum of the auction.
+The dealer’s takedown was 22.7% of accepted competitive bids, a decline of 37.8% in January’s auction.